-Chardonnay is the world's most popular white wine grape.
+Chardonnay is village in South Burgundy, and Chardonnay is the most popular white wine grape in the world.

-But, Chardonnay is a fairly neutral grape with a limited (not very aromatic) taste.
-The grape produces neutral wines that need to be filled with flavors to become interesting.
+Chardonnay is a grape with a limited (not very aromatic) taste.
+It produces neutral wines that need help to become interesting.

 This can be done in several ways.
-The most common way is to ferment or store at least a portion of the wine in new oak barrels.
+One common way is to ferment or store the wine in oak barrels.

 Chardonnay also easily absorbs the taste of the soil (terroir), and this is consciously used to complement Chardonnay's taste profile in Europe.

-Chardonnay performs in a multitude of styles all over the world from totally uninteresting, strong alcoholic wines with artificial fruit aromas to the world's most sublime, perfect balanced wines.
+Quality Chardonnay wines always have a round character, a great length, and a rich after-taste, but Chardonnay shows a multitude of styles all over the world, from totally uninteresting, strong alcoholic wines with artificial fruit aromas, to the world's most sublime, perfect balanced wines.

 In cool climates, Chardonnay can have a light body with noticeable acidity and flavors of citrus, green apple, and pear.